d-plaindoux/thicket/README.md

 fragment used for UI management.

 Thicket is a  strong typed language based on  well known Hindley-Milner type system and type inference paradigm.
+The runtime is based on an Krivines' abstract machine.
+Such machine can therefore be implemented in various languages like Java, Python etc.

 Language Overview
 =================